Defra-Data-Science-Centre-of-Excellence/sds-data-model/markdown/static-type-analysis.md

 ### Do we need `mypy` if we're using other linters?

 Yes, though `mypy` could be described as a linter; see, for example [the VS Code docs](https://code.visualstudio.com/docs/python/linting#_mypy).
-I would arguing that `mypy` is more specific and therefore more narrowly useful than a general linter.
+I would argue that `mypy` is more specific and therefore more narrowly useful than a general linter.
 Where linters highlight common errors and bad practices, mypy focuses on the correct declaration and usage of types. `mypy` therefore augments other linters instead of replacing them.

 ## How?